Boxing champion Lawrence Okolie honoured by UEL

 "I believe that anyone who puts their mind to something and truly believes is going to go on and achieve amazing things."

-Still only 28 years old, Mr Okoloie has achieved impressive feats in sport and beyond.
+Still only 28 years old, Mr Okolie has achieved impressive feats in sport and beyond.

 The British cruiserweight is the defending WBO cruiserweight world champion, retaining the belt after knocking out Dilan Prašović in the 3rd round of their bout in September at the Tottenham Hotspur Stadium.
 In doing so he continues his perfect 17-0 record as a professional boxer, with 14 of these wins coming by knockout.